Nicceboy/blog/_posts/2021-02-24-Running-your-favorite-Windows-games-on-Linux-containers.md

 date:   2021-02-24
 categories: Gaming
 tags: containers docker linux windows
-classes:
-  - landing
+tagline: "Running your favorite Windows games on Linux containers"
 header:
+  overlay_image: /assets/images/preview_mtg_container.png
+  caption: "Magic The Gathering: Arena works well when played from the container"
+header:
-  teaser: ../assets/images/preview_mtg_container.png
+  teaser: /assets/images/preview_mtg_container.png
 ---

-Magic The Gathering: Arena works well when played from the container

 There was a moment in one weekend when I wanted to play one Windows game on my laptop, but unfortunately, I am using Linux with integrated Intel graphics and that does not sound too promising.